JazminRondon/DatabaseSQLNotes/README.md

 will take all the values and wont show duplicates cant be used for DISTINCT country names so it's not a repeated list

+Boolean operators

+A single expression queries

+AND- combine two expression, if both are true the row is true